 EPSCoR work featured in Fisheries journal

-Two different EPSCoR researchers have recently shown up in the pages of Fisheries.
+Indeed, Alaska EPSCoR has been all over the pages of the Fisheries journal of late.
 UAF College of Fisheries and Ocean Sciences PhD student Jason Leppi made the cover of the June issue for his article about Broad Whitefish.
 And former EPSCoR grad student Jason McFarland was the subject of the magazine's April Photo Diary for his photogenic research into Arctic Grayling on the North Slope.

 EPSCoR videos and PDFs